 “What we know to be true is that last week we witnessed a black man die for allegedly forging a $20 bill while the police officer looked into a live broadcast for over 8 minutes.
 My personal belief is aligned with the reality that black people face – these measures to reform the police, micro and macro, are not enough.
 I personally believe that we need to reimagine our system of criminal justice and this reimagining begins with the people who are most marginalized and most deeply impacted by police brutality.
 With all due respect to all of the white people who may stand behind hybrid approaches or disagree, their ideas come second in this time.

 This morning I tried to envision all of the white people who commit tax fraud, insider trading, or other financial crimes, or people like the folks at Volkswagen – would they ever find themselves dead on the concrete while their community members recorded?
 Would they find themselves having their last breath recorded for the world to see?
 Would white people who commit heinous financial or more violent crimes systemically experience the degradation that black people often experience when they do things as simple as jog, sit in their homes, or drive?
 Would any person on our staff besides me likely experience this threat in their lifetime?
 And the answer is “No”.

-The question I encourage you to consider is this – if we can’t imagine a world where police departments are not resourced at the levels they currently are, then do we really want change and restorative justice?
-If we are not willing to at the very least divest from the police and invest in things like social emotional learning and healthcare to deal with the damage of the police and centuries of violence— do we want this change?
-Until the police are a body of people who can protect and serve and not disproportionally murder black people – should further investment persist?
+The question I encourage you to consider is this: if we can’t imagine a world where police departments are not resourced at the levels they currently are, then do we really want change and restorative justice?
+If we are not willing to, at the very least, divest from the police and invest in things like social emotional learning and healthcare to deal with the damage of the police and centuries of violence, do we want this change?
+Until the police are a body of people who can protect and serve and not disproportionately murder black people, should further investment persist?

 Arielle Pierre, Development and Communications, iBme Collaborative Leadership Team